BDHT: Generative AI Enables Causality Analysis for Mild Cognitive Impairment: Introduction

-The deep learning-based methods have achieved good performance in medical image analysis because of their great ability in high-level feature learning\cite{wang2020ensemble,hu2020medical}.
-Deep learning techniques perform well at modeling causal relationships between brain areas, allowing for the exploration of the deep features of fMRI\cite{talebi2018estimation,wang2018generalized}.
-The study in \cite{talebi2019ncreann} extracted the linear and nonlinear features from EEG data to identify causal relationships between brain areas with an artificial neural network.
-Abbasvandi \emph{et al.}\cite{abbasvandi2019self} proposed a recurrent neural network-based method to construct EC and improved disease diagnosis accuracy in both the simulation dataset and the epileptic seizures dataset.
-Also, the generative adversarial network (GAN)-based method is developed to learn complex data distributions for accurate EC estimation.
-Liu \emph{et al.}\cite{liu2020ec} designed a GAN-based framework to model causal directions between pairs of brain regions from fMRI data.
-The work in\cite{ji2021estimating} explored the combination of recurrent neural networks and GAN to estimate EC for temporal feature preservation.
-And Zou \emph{et al.}\cite{zou2022exploring} considered the non-Euclidean topological properties and constructed EC through the graph convolutional network (GCN)-based model.
+The deep learning-based methods have achieved good performance in medical image analysis because of their great ability in high-level feature learning\cite{wu2023multi,wang2020ensemble,hu2020medical,hu20233}.
+Deep learning techniques perform well at modeling causal relationships between brain areas, which allows for exploring the pathogenesis of brain diseases.
+The study in \cite{yang2023spatial} proposed a spatial-temporal directed acyclic graph convolutional network (ST-DAGCN) to model direct causal connections from fMRI.
+The work in \cite{zhang2023amortization} also modeled causal connectivity from fMRI for brain disease analysis.
+To improve the accuracy of EC estimation, generative adversarial network (GAN)-based methods are developed to learn complex data distributions for modeling causal relations.
+The work in\cite{ji2021estimating} explored the combination of recurrent neural networks and GAN and proposed the EC-RGAN model to estimate EC for temporal feature preservation.
+And Zou \emph{et al.}\cite{zou2022exploring} considered the non-Euclidean topological properties and constructed EC through the spatiotemporal graph convolutional models (STGCM).
 They captured the spatial-temporal topological relations between brain regions and achieved good performance in simulated and real datasets.
+Considering the dynamic characteristics of EC, Ji \emph{et al.}\cite{ji2023dynamic} proposed a GAN-based nonparametric state estimation model to accurately learn the temporal patterns of EC.
+Furthermore, Liu \emph{et al.}\cite{liu2024mcan} utilized a GAN-based model to estimate the dynamic EC from multimodal imaging data.
+They achieved good prediction results and revealed abnormal connectivity-based patterns in the visual categorization task.
+Similar work on constructing EC using multiple modalities is founded in \cite{10097497}.
+Besides, Ji \emph{et al.}\cite{ji2024metacae} developed a meta-knowledge transfer-based causal autoencoder to estimate EC to solve the problem of limited fMRI data.
+However, the current way of constructing EC from fMRI is to first preprocess the fMRI with the software toolbox to obtain the empirical ROI-based time series (clean sample) and then build a deep learning model to construct EC.
 The main drawbacks of current methods lie in that they heavily rely on the empirical ROI-based time series to construct EC, ignoring the manual parameter setting differences during preprocessing procedures, thus introducing large errors in EC estimation.